FZJ-JSC/CARAML/README.md

     - [tf_cnn_benchmarks](https://github.com/chelseajohn/tf_cnn_benchmarks) (forked version) for NVIDIA & AMD
     - [examples](https://github.com/chelseajohn/examples) (forked version) for Graphcore

-The performance is measured in terms of `images/sec`.
+The performance is measured in terms of `images/sec` and energy is in units of `Wh`.

 ## LLM-Training